 Do not eat any food purchased from street vendors even if it is cooked in front of you.
 Rather go to proper food outlets or restaurants with health and safety standards.
-When you get your meal make certain it is fully cooked and termperate before you eat.
+When you get your meal make certain it is fully cooked and temperature before you eat.

 Food poisoning, illnesses and other diseases that are picked up from food and water especially while travelling may cause vomiting and diarrhoea.
-You can take along some diarrhoea medicine when you need to treat mild cases yourself, your partner or family.
+You can take along some diarrhoea medicine when you need to treat mild cases yourself, your partner or your family.

 b) Take Care to Avoid Injuries While Travelling.

 Car accidents while driving on unfamiliar roads in foreign countries are not extremely common but they do happen.
-Never drink and drive while on holidays abroad and if you do drive, wear seat-belts at all times and make sure everyone else does as well.
+Never drink and drive while on holidays abroad and if you do drive, wear seatbelts at all times and make sure everyone else does as well.

 c)Miscellaneous Health Tips for Travelers